MateuszZalew/MongoDBPractice/README.md

 ## How to use it
 1. Download the zip package from git
 2. Open terminal in Visual Studio Code
-3. Type 'node index **option** where option is one of the following:
+3. Type 'node index **option**' where option is one of the following:

 * add <task name> - adds a task e.g. node index add 'make dinner'